 What is the system for sending flyers home?
 Most school flyers and communications are online.
 Various communications are sent home from time to time.
 Please be sure to check your child's back pack and folders each night.

 Are there places where my child can do Homework after school?
 Is library open after school?
 Is there peer tutoring?
 Students may go to the library for quiet study until 4:00 p.m. daily.
-On Mondays, the library has extended hours and is open until 6:00 p.m.
-We do not have peer tutoring, but do have teachers providing after-school tutoring three days per week.
+On Wednesdays, the library has extended hours and is open until 5:30 p.m.

 What are the options for lunch?
 What is the cost to purchase a school lunch?
 Students in first through eighth grades may either bring their own lunches or purchase lunch.
 Students will receive their entrée in the school cafeteria and will also be able to choose a snack, a fruit or vegetable, and a drink from a variety of selections also delivered daily by Choicelunch.
 Kosher options will be made available through this program.
 Please visit the following link to the BHUSD Food Services department for information on payment, menus, and food options: FOOD SERVICES.